pixelkind/iOS-development/docs/swift.md

 let resultSingleLine = emojis.filter { $0 == "🐹" }
 ```

-If you don't want to use the parameter, you can ignore it by using the `_` instead of a parameter name.
+If you don't want to use a parameter, you can ignore it by using the `_` instead of a parameter name.

 ```Swift
 let emojis = ["🐹", "🥳", "🍰", "🦆"]